 Self pay is the fastest growing segment of healthcare – a reality that hospitals are faced with every day as they experience increasing patient responsibility and stagnant patient collection rates.
 This revenue is the most difficult and costly to capture; it’s estimated that healthcare providers write off about $65 billion in patient debt each year.
 It is crucial for hospitals to have a suite of tools in their arsenals to manage this patient revenue successfully.
 Patients, like consumers, want flexibility and options when it comes to managing their healthcare expenses.
 A comprehensive solution is a requirement in the today’s marketplace — patients expect it and billing offices need it.
-If you don’t have one, you’re losing out on valuable time and cost savings.
+You could lose out on valuable time and cost savings without one.
 This is costing you money today and, more importantly, poses a threat to your financial solvency in the future.

 Implementation of a patient payment solution is an essential component of a hospital’s overall financial strategy.
-When selecting a solution, maximizing ROI with increased efficiencies and decreased costs within your Revenue Cycle should be top priorities.
-To ensure this, the solution should adhere to three simple rules:
+When selecting a solution, ensure the technology supports a better experience for patients, billing staff and revenue cycle leaders alike.
+The solution should adhere to three simple rules:

 1. Ease of Integration

 A common objection hospitals have to adopting a comprehensive patient payment solution relates to their existing HIS/PM system or billing platform.
-A patient payment solution must integrate with existing technology platforms – Meditech, HMS, Healthland, CPSI or any others – rather than disrupt them.
+A patient payment solution must integrate with existing technology platforms – Epic, Cerner, Meditech or any others – rather than disrupt them.
 Data should be exchanged between systems to give hospitals a clear overview of their revenue cycle management.
 Do your vendors meet these standards?

 2. Ease of Implementation